kussell-lab/AssemblyAlignmentGenerator/README.md

 # AssemblyAlignmentGenerator
-Generating core-gene alignments from a list of assemblies.
+This program generates core-gene alignments from a list of assemblies.
+The genomic sequences of the assemblies are downloaded from [NCBI FTP](ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/) and annotated by [Prokka](https://github.com/tseemann/prokka).
+We use [Roary](https://github.com/sanger-pathogens/Roary) to generate the [pan-genome](https://en.wikipedia.org/wiki/Pan-genome), and then extract a list of core genes, which appear in all the assemblies.
+The protein sequences of each core gene are aligned by [Muscle](https://www.drive5.com/muscle), and then back-translated DNA sequences to form the final alignment.

 ## Installation
 These scripts were written in Bash, Go and Python3.
 It require following programs: